Feed time 12:30 daily.

-Our Kookaburras came from Kirkleatham Zoo in Yorkshire and have been trained to fly to glove.
+Our Kookaburras came from Kirkleatham Zoo in Yorkshire.
 Bill and Bong are fed daily at 12:30 during the summer and this normally involves the keeper bringing them out from the aviary.
 The keepers are there to answer questions and help you understand these fun and cheeky birds.

 From the end of September they are put down to molt so that they can prepare for loosing their feathers and allowing new ones to grow.

 They are best known for their unmistakable call, which sounds uncannily like loud, echoing human laughter and which is one of the best-known sounds in the animal world.
 They raise a wild chorus of crazy laughter as they go to roost in the treetops at dusk, and again wake everyone within hearing distance just as dawn breaks, so regularly that in the hinterlands of Australia they are know as the "bushman's clock."

 Kookaburras are carnivorous and Australians value them, not only as an intriguing member of the strange fauna, but for there habit of feeding on snakes and lizards.
 The Kookaburra seizes snakes behind the head and kills them by either dropping them from a great height or by battering them senseless against a branch with its big bill, before swallowing them.
 They will also eat insects, mice, other small birds and raw meat.
 Less welcome is the Kookaburra’s fondness for the young of other birds, and its occasional raids on farmyards for ducklings and chicks.